robertwenner/comics/doc/outputs.md

   ```

   A comic may include tags that appear in other comics, but no comic will
-  include a tag refering to itself.
+  include a tag referring to itself.
 For example, if comics A and B have a
   tag "beer", then the tags list in A will only refer to B and the tag list
   in B will only refer to A. That way you don't end up with links to the
   comic you just came from.

 * `tags_page`: A hash of language to URL.
 If there are too many comics
-  aharing a tag, a link list in each comic's page may get unwieldy.
+  sharing a tag, a link list in each comic's page may get unwieldy.
 You can
   instead link to the tag page, a page that lists all comics with that tag.
   The key in `tags_page` is the tag (e.g., "beer") and the value is the
   comic's url relative to the server root, e.g., "/comics/beer.html".